Women in Science

 A great summary and introduction can be found in this article by Athene Donald (also listed below).
 A critical issue is the 'leaky pipe'.
 That is, the number of women that are lost as you move up the career ladder.
 My own discipline is a fine example of this.
 At undergraduate level, the student body is overwhelmingly female (above 75% usually).
 However, the number of women in senior academic positions is typically far short of that (e.g. in my Department there are three male professors and one female professor).

 In the UK, the Athena SWAN charter was established to encourage Universities to make real efforts to address gender disparities in STEM subjects.
 Athen SWAN is organised and run by the Equality Change Unit, which works to promote and produce greater equality in higher education.
-My School achieved a Bronze Athena SWAN award last year.
+The University of Reading currently has a Bronze Athena SWAN award.

 I sit on a two different committees at the University of Reading that work on Athena SWAN goals and issues (one for my School, one for the University).
 This page of my website is a place where I can collect relevant research, articles and resources of interest.